 Natural Belt Buckle Soap Bar Label

 Buckles are another popular option for bar soap labels, allowing you to add product details to the shape in the middle, and wrapping the arms around.
 The unique shape can be intimidating when designing, but these labels by Skinfully Delicious show how creative you can get with it.

 The design features just enough necessary information about the product for the consumer, and plays around with different fonts and colors to create visual interest.

 We hope that after seeing these 12 cosmetic label designs, you’re feeling inspired and ready to get started on your own unique product labels.
-Shop our selection of cosmetic labels, or shop by broader use by checking out our bath and body labels.
-To see more customer label submissions, check out our Customer Ideas Gallery.
+Shop our selection of cosmetic labels today to see why we're the trusted supplier for businesses everywhere.
+To see more customer label submissions, check out our Cosmetic Customer Ideas Gallery.